A gunman killed his brother. Now Farris Barakat is on an American journey.

 His conversion affected his politics as well.
 By the time November rolled around, Wilson could no longer bring himself to cast a vote for the candidate he supported.
 Though he agreed with Trump's fiscal and social conservatism, he could not ignore Trump's call for a travel ban on Muslims or other comments the candidate made that Farris and other Muslim friends found inflammatory.

 Wilson's loved ones were crushed by the changes in him.
-It felt as though Wilson had betrayed them all.

 Don't be a terrorist, his father told him, only half joking.